Morwenn/cpp-sort/doc/writing-sorter.md

 };
 ```

-As you can see, you simply have to add an `operator()` overload that forwards its
+As you can see, you simply have to provide an `operator()` overload that forwards its
 values to the sorting function.
 If your sorter supports custom comparison functions,
 make sure that it can also be called *without* a comparison function.
 The reason is
 that a `ComparisonSorter` should also be usable wherever a `Sorter` is usable.